openebs/openebs/adopters/users/meyskens/README.md

 - Jiva

 **A brief description of the use case or details on how OpenEBS is helping your projects.**
-- Restic uploads my laptop to Minio running on my home k8s cluster (powered by openebs).
-A “mc mirror” pod then uploads it to the cloud.
+- Restic uploads my laptop to Minio running on my home Kubernetes cluster.
+Minio runs on a 2 replica OpenEBS cStor PV .
+A `mc mirror` pod then watches the bucket and uploads it's content to the cloud.
 I get full speed backups on my laptop and still have a cloud copy